Religion in South Korea: 2015–present

-Protestant attacks on traditional religions
+Fundamentalist Protestant attacks on traditional religions

-Since the 1980s and the 1990s, there have been acts of hostility committed by Protestants against Buddhists and followers of traditional religions in South Korea.
+From the 1980s to the late 2000s, there have been acts of hostility committed by fundamentalist Protestants against Buddhists and followers of traditional religions in South Korea.
 This include the arson of temples, the beheading of statues of Buddha and bodhisattvas, and red Christian crosses painted on either statues or other Buddhist and other religions' properties.
 Some of these acts have even been promoted by churches' pastors.

 Dominant religions

 Buddhism

 Buddhist expansion in Asia: Mahayana Buddhism first entered the Chinese Empire (Han dynasty) through Silk Road during the Kushan Era.
 The overland and maritime "Silk Roads" were interlinked and complementary, forming what scholars have called the "great circle of Buddhism".

 A building of the Samgwangsa (temple built in 1969) in Busan.

 bodhisattva altar in the Gaeamsa, Buan County, North Jeolla Province.

 Three-storey stone pagoda of Bunhwangsa in Gyeongju, North Gyeongsang Province.

 Arrival and spread since 4th century

-Buddhism (불교/佛敎 Bulgyo) entered Korea from China during the period of the three kingdoms (372, or the 4th century).
+Buddhism entered Korea from China during the period of the three kingdoms (372, or the 4th century).
 Buddhism was the dominant religious and cultural influence in the North–South States Period (698–926) and subsequent Goryeo (918–1392) states.
 Confucianism was also brought to Korea from China in early centuries, and was formulated as Korean Confucianism in Goryeo.
 However, it was only in the subsequent Joseon kingdom (1392–1910) that Korean Confucianism was established as the state ideology and religion, and Korean Buddhism underwent 500 years of suppression.
 Buddhism in the contemporary state of South Korea is stronger in the east of the country, namely the Yeongnam and Gangwon regions, as well as in Jeju.